Yelp/mrjob/README.rst

    :target: https://travis-ci.org/Yelp/mrjob

-mrjob fully supports Amazon's Elastic MapReduce (EMR) service, which allows you to buy time on a Hadoop cluster on an hourly basis.
+mrjob fully supports Amazon's Elastic MapReduce (EMR) service, which allows you to buy time on a Hadoop cluster on an hourly basis. mrjob has basic support for Google Cloud Dataproc (Dataproc) which allows you to buy time on a Hadoop cluster on a minute-by-minute basis.
 It also works with your own Hadoop cluster.

 Some important features:

-* Run jobs on EMR, your own Hadoop cluster, or locally (for testing).
+* Run jobs on EMR, Google Cloud Dataproc, your own Hadoop cluster, or locally (for testing).
 * Write multi-step jobs (one map-reduce step feeds into the next)
 * Duplicate your production environment inside Hadoop
     * Upload your source tree and put it in your job's ``$PYTHONPATH``